ErillLab/ViPhy/README.md

 Then, sequences will be compared in order to find regions of similarity between an input sequence and the database in a matter of seconds.
 Finally the distance between them will be also calculated.

-The program will use Blastp, a version of Blast that compares two protein sequences, to do this comparison.
+The program will use Blastp, a version of Blast that compares two protein sequences, to do this process.

 ## Viphy_env.yml